WSWUP/cloud-free-scene-counts/README.md

 ## Filter/reduce Landsat Bulk Metadata CSV files

 The CSV files can then be filtered and reduced using the provided python script "metadata_csv_filter.py" or manually filtered using a text editor or spread sheet program.
-Path/row specific filtering can also be applied using the "-pr" or "--pathrows" argument.
+WRS2 tile (i.e. path/row) specific filtering can also be applied using the "-pr" or "--wrs2" argument.

 ```
 python metadata_csv_filter.py -pr p043r032 p043r33